-The online BA in Accounting is conveniently offered through our interactive online classroom, allowing you to study when and where it’s convenient for your schedule.
+The online BA in Accounting is conveniently offered through our interactive online classroom, allowing you to study, full or part-time, when and where it’s convenient for your schedule.
 Learn at your own pace and complete the accelerated curriculum in 15 months.

 - Adults seeking an online accounting program that allows them to learn on their schedule

-- Business professional striving to move into a position in accounting
+- Business professionals striving to move into a position in accounting

 - Individuals who want a rewarding career in an in-demand field

 “The help that professors and staff provided went beyond the classroom to really prepare me for a career in my field.
 They helped me understand how I would actually use the knowledge.
 Before graduation, I was offered a position staff accountant with Sikich audit team in Springfield.
 I’ll be auditing government and nonprofits.
 I really believe in helping those students at IC who will come after me get into the field.
 Plus, I know the value of an IC education and the types of students that come from Illinois College, so I hope I can recommend and work with them in the future.”

 – Megan Lynn ’18 Accounting and Finance Major

 - B.S. in Geography | Western Illinois University

 - M.Acc. | Western Illinois University

 7 years professional accounting experience (CPA, CMA, CFE)